Putting a Face to Forgetting: Continual Learning meets Mechanistic Interpretability: Experiments with the feature-reader model

 \section{Experiments with the feature-reader model}

 As a first test of our analytical results, we implemented the feature-reader model.
-The model has a shared one-layer encoder $\Phi \in \mathbb{R}^{m \times n}$ (with $n$ features to an $m$ activation space) and five task-specific linear heads ($\bm{w}^{(T)}$).
+The inputs $\bm{x} \in \mathbb{R}^n$ are synthetic vectors whose dimensions directly correspond to the $n$ features of the model, simulating the disentangled structure we assume of true underlying task features.
 We generated synthetic data for five sequential regression tasks, each defined by a contribution vector $\bm{\beta}_t$.
-The model was trained with Adam and MSE loss (full experimental details can be found in \cref{apx:experimental_setup_featurereader}).
-To analyze the mechanisms of performance drop, we computed the forgetting $F$ (average degradation for all tasks seen so far) for four key metrics: \begin{itemize}[topsep=0pt,itemsep=0ex,partopsep=0ex,parsep=1ex, wide, labelwidth=!, labelindent=0pt] \item \textbf{F-Accuracy}: Derived from raw accuracy ($1/(1+\text{MSE})$), measuring the loss of task performance. \item \textbf{F-Gamma}: Tracks degradation in probe sensitivity ($\gamma_{i}$). \item \textbf{F-Norm}: Tracks reduction in feature vector norms.
-We use this to explicitly monitor \textbf{fading}. \item \textbf{F-Capacity Norm}: Tracks $\hat{C}_{i}$, calculated using unit-normalized feature vectors.
-This metric isolates \textbf{feature overlap} from fading, allowing us to disentangle the two sources of capacity degradation. \end{itemize}
+The model has a shared one-layer encoder $\Phi \in \mathbb{R}^{m \times n}$ (with $n$ features to an $m$-dimensional activation space) and five probes ($\bm{W}^{(T)} \in \mathbb{R}^{5 \times m} $) per task.
+It was trained with Adam and MSE loss (full experimental details are in \cref{apx:experimental_setup_featurereader}).
+To analyze the mechanisms of performance drop, we computed the following metrics: \begin{itemize}[topsep=0pt,itemsep=0ex,partopsep=0ex,parsep=1ex, wide, labelwidth=!, labelindent=0pt] \item \textbf{Avg Accuracy}: Derived from $1/(1+\text{MSE})$, measures the task performance for all seen tasks. \item \textbf{Misalignment}: Tracks degradation in probe-feature alignment ($\gamma_{i}$), which translates to readout misalignment.
+This metric accounts for misalignment due to reading active features stronger (negative values) or weaker (positive values). \item \textbf{Fading}: We monitor fading by tracking a reduction in feature vector norms $|\bm \phi_i|$. \item \textbf{$\Delta$Overlap}: We monitor changes in overlap by tracking unit-normalized feature capacities (normalized capacity).
+This metric isolates feature overlap from fading, thereby disentangling the two sources of capacity degradation. \end{itemize}